TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

   exclude the current page.

 Hide child pages in page tree:
   Influences only the backend.
 If enabled, this option excludes the subtree from rendering.
-Very useful if you have alot of subpages.
+Very useful if you have a lot of subpages.

 Contains Plugin:
   Define the page as containing a frontend plugin.